 Had a chance to look around inside this So Called Prestigious school on November 10th 2014.
 On their Open House flyer (as well their website) did mention lottery application available online and each campus for those who don't have internet access can get the application at the campus.
 I know a lot of desperate parents (including me) have high hopes on that date thought It's all about registration but we all get disappointed.
 Instead of handed out the application they handed out the Petitions for us to sign.
 Tricky yet smart move though.
 How could you reach out to hundreds of people when you can lured them to come to you instead.
 I hope they really did get all the signatures they need.
 Don't get me wrong though I love the idea of adding more school.
 It's for everybody's sake.
 But next time do something nice and more transparent.

 Philadelphia Performing Arts CS is a charter middle school in Philadelphia.
 The principal of Philadelphia Performing Arts CS is Ms Angela Corosanite.
-642 students attend Philadelphia Performing Arts CS and identify as White, non-Hispanic; Asian; and Asian/Pacific Islander.
-39% of the 642 students here get reduced lunch prices.
+642 children attend Philadelphia Performing Arts CS and identify mostly as White, non-Hispanic; Asian; and Asian/Pacific Islander.
+39% of the 642 students here are paying reduced lunch prices.
 The ratio of students to teachers at Philadelphia Performing Arts CS is 13:1.
 Bregy F Amedee School is one of the nearest middle schools.

 - Ceramics sculpture